okeeffed/developer-notes/manual/System-Design/Glossary.md

 1. Not horizontally scalable - new cache hosts break all existing mappings.
 2. It may not be load balanced.
 For a caching system, this translates into some caches becoming hot and saturated while others idle and almost empty.

+### What is Consistent Hashing?

+Consistent hashing is a very useful strategy for distributed caching system and DHTs.
+It allows us to distribute data across a cluster in such a way that will minimize reorganization when nodes are added or removed.
+Hence, the caching system will be easier to scale up or scale down.